Sanjay-00/AutoCAM/README.md

 ## Limitations

 - OCR of a large scanned report (100+ pages) takes 2-3 minutes on a 2-core machine
-- Max DPD on scanned reports is best-effort  -  Tesseract accuracy on dense payment history grids is ~80-85%
+- Max DPD on scanned reports is best-effort  -  Tesseract accuracy on dense payment history grids is ~80-85%; unreadable cells are flagged "Check CIBIL" rather than guessed
-- TransUnion reports have no LLM fallback (digital parsing only)
+- TransUnion reports have no LLM or Vision fallback at all (digital, rule-based parsing only)
+- Gemini Vision fallback is opt-in and per-report, not automatic  -  a scanned report that fails validation will say so and recommend Vision, but won't call it without the user ticking the checkbox
+- No automated test suite exists yet; extraction confidence relies on the runtime validation-against-summary-totals check, not pre-merge regression tests